 With Miles Of Grass On Which To Land, It Finds A Tiny Patch Of Sand.

 Then Has Me Offering Up My Soul, If Only It Would Find The Hole.

 It’s Made Me Whimper Like A Pup, And Swear That I Will Give It Up.

-And Take To Drink To Ease My Sorrow, But The Ball Knows … I’ll Be Back Tomorrow.
+I Take A Drink To Ease My Sorrow, But The Ball Knows … I’ll Be Back Tomorrow.